CiscoDevNet/terraform-provider-nxos/docs/resources/rest.md

 page_title: "nxos_rest Resource - terraform-provider-nxos"
 subcategory: "General"
 description: |-
   Manages NX-OS DME Objects via REST API calls.
-This resource can only manage a single API object.
+This resource can manage a single API object and its children.
 It is able to read the state and therefore reconcile configuration drift.
 ---

 # nxos_rest (Resource)

 Manages NX-OS DME Objects via REST API calls.
-This resource can only manage a single API object.
+This resource can manage a single API object and its children.
 It is able to read the state and therefore reconcile configuration drift.

 ## Example Usage